Understanding your emotional intelligence and reading others is the x-factor to success.

 All the same, it was a highly-paid consultant who introduced me to the themes and concepts.
 Or at least they charged a half-day rate and recommended the reading list, and I have taken it from there.
 But this possibly just confirms how important and beneficial it is to businesses and society.
 Schools are beginning to recognise its value and seek to raise awareness and status within education policy and through teaching methodologies.

 There are many parts of Emotional Intelligence, here are a few key areas.

 - Our regard for and awareness of others;

 - Handling relationships.

 Ultimately, emotional intelligence is about self-regard for oneself and others.
 How well you treat yourself and others is paramount.
 It is not a once-off, self-indulgent, exhibitionist display of one’s better self.
-Instead, it is a slow, steady, silent and consistent pattern of equality in terms of the respect, treatment, time and attention given to oneself and others which defines this virtue.
+Instead, it is a slow, steady, silent and consistent pattern of equality in terms of respect, treatment, time and attention given to oneself and others, which defines this virtue.

 These are basic human qualities held in high esteem, but sometimes forgotten and taken for granted.
 Emotional intelligence is not only difficult to attain, but also to retain.
 It cannot be checked off a list or crammed into a late-night study session.
 Moreover, once achieved and recognised, it is through practice and living with ourselves and others, where it should always remain.